 Some of us have the habit of storing fruits and vegetables in sealed plastic bags or brown paper bags.
 We do this to protect the fruits and vegetables from pests and other ailments.
 While this might be effective for some fruits and vegetables, it is no good for bananas.
 In fact, keeping bananas in sealed packages does more harm than good.
-Bananas will ripen faster as ethylene gas will not be able to escape in the surroundings.
+Bananas will ripen faster as ethylene gas will not be able to escape from the surroundings.

 3. Avoid Heat Exposure

 Bananas will ripen at a quicker pace when exposed to heat.
-The slightly unripe banana bought from the market should be kept at the room temperature.
+The slightly unripe banana bought from the market should be kept at room temperature.
 It will slow down the ripening process.

 4. Use Plastic Wrap

 Ethylene gas is produced naturally during the ripening process of bananas or any other fruit.
-If you leave the stems uncovered, pretty soon this gas reaches other parts of the fruit, and it starts to ripen.
+If you leave the stems uncovered, pretty soon, this gas reaches other parts of the fruit, and it starts to ripen.
 By covering the stems in the plastic bag, you can slow down the ripening process of the fruit.

 There are no studies or scientific evidence to validate this idea of “how to keep bananas fresh,” but it can be done in two ways, either you can cover the stems of the whole bunch or cover the stem of each banana specifically after separating them.
 The second method is more effective.